Astorias96/MacOS_Scripting_Library/README.md

 # Licensing
-This repository is a compilation of shell scripts that were written by myself and adapted following my needs.
+This repository is a compilation of bash / shell scripts that were written by myself and adapted following my needs.
 All the necessary licenses are found in the license file.
 This software is distributed "as-is".
 Use it at your own risk.